JoshDoug/Notes/NIX/Vim/vim-basics.md

 Replace a character with the `r` operator followed by the character to replace it with.

 * `rx` will replace the current character the cursor is on with x.
-* `R` switches into replace mode and will overwrite characters until returning to normal mode
+* `R` switches into replace mode and will overwrite characters until returning to normal mode.
+Replace mode is like Insert mode except every typed character deletes an existing character.
+Using the backspace/delete key over replaced text will undo the replacement.

 ## The Change Operator